silviapellicano30/RhAPPsody/README.md

 ## ​🌷​ Try RhAPPsody

-You can try the prototype of the application [here](https://www.figma.com/design/qYttvPAvZ8BNhzsjpzpT1v/RhAPPsody?node-id=0-1&t=mxaitgWdn0Emm5gE-1).
+You can try and see the prototype of the application [here](https://www.figma.com/design/qYttvPAvZ8BNhzsjpzpT1v/RhAPPsody?node-id=0-1&t=mxaitgWdn0Emm5gE-1).